panzerdp/dmitripavlutin.com/content/posts/089-array-contains-value/index.md

 A primitive value in JavaScript is a string, number, boolean, symbol, and special value `undefined`.

-The easiest way to determine if an array contains a primitive value is to use `array.includes(value)` array method.
+The easiest way to determine if an array contains a primitive value is to use `array.includes()` ES2015 array method:

-This method accepts the following arguments:

 ```javascript
 const hasValue = array.includes(value[, fromIndex]);
 ```

-The first argument `value` is the value to search for in array.
+The first argument `value` is the value to search in array.
 The second, optional, argument `fromIndex` is the index from where to start searching.
-Finally, the method returns a boolean indicating whether `value` has been found.
+The method returns a boolean indicating whether `array` contains `value`.

-For example, let's search determine whether an array of greetings contains the values `'hi'` and `'hey'`:
+For example, let's determine whether an array of greeting words contains the values `'hi'` and `'hey'`:

 ```javascript
 const greetings = ['hi', 'hello'];